netzke/netzke-core/UPGRADING.md

 ### I18n of actions

 +text+, +tooltip+ and +icon+ for an action will be picked up from a locale file (if located there) whenever they are not specified in the config.
-E.g., an action named "some_action" and defined in the component +MyComponents::CoolComponent+, will look for its text in:
+E.g., an action `some_action` defined in the component +MyComponents::CoolComponent+, will look for its text in:

     I18n.t('my_components.cool_component.actions.some_action.text')